Cray-HPE/docs-csm/background/ncn_images.md

 > For details on how these images behave and inherit from the base and common images, see [node-image-docs][1].

-In short, each image (i.e. `kubernetes` and `storage-ceph`) inherit from the non-compute-common layer.
-Operationally these are all that matter; the common layer, Kubernetes layer, Ceph layer, and any other new images.
+In short, each image (for instance, `kubernetes` and `storage-ceph`) inherit from the non-compute-common layer.
+Operationally, these are all that matter; the common layer, Kubernetes layer, Ceph layer, and any other new images.

-To boot an NCN, you need 3 artifacts for each node-type (`kubernetes-master/worker`, `storage-ceph`):
+To boot an NCN, you need three artifacts for each node-type (`kubernetes-master/worker`, `storage-ceph`):

 1. The Kubernetes SquashFS ([stable][4] or [unstable][5])